untapped-inc/sema-docs/README.md

 ![Section Edit Icon][edit-icon]

-Follow the instructions on Github to send a pull request.
+It will link you to a Github page where you can directy edit the source of the section you were in.
+Follow the instructions on that page to send a pull request.

 But if you're going to add new pages and do more advanced stuffs, keep reading.